datawire/ambassador-docs/docs/emissary/2.0/howtos/istio.md

     - ":path"
 ```

 After adding a `TracingService`, restart $productName$ for the configuration to take effect.
-Istio will propagate
+Istio propagates
 the tracing headers automatically, allowing for end-to-end observability within the cluster.

 ## Routing to services